mkb/riak-shim/README.md

 ## Usage

-Create a config/database.yml containing the details of your Riak like so:
+Create a config/database.yml containing the details of your Riak setup like so:

     development: &default
-      bucket_prefix: dev_
+      bucket_prefix: myapp_dev_
       host: localhost
       http_port: 8098

     test:
       <<: *default
-      bucket_prefix: test_
+      bucket_prefix: myapp_test_

+`bucket_prefix will be prefixed to each bucket name, allowing you to point `multiple applications (or multiple copies of the same application) at a `single Riak install.
+During development, this prevents you from stepping on `your own toes.

 ## Converting a model to use Riak